-The CARISMA centre responds to the need for coordination of the numerous scientific profiles present at IUSS on the topic of climate change and sustainable development.
-CARISMA is the IUSS interface with the Center for Climate Change studies and Sustainable Actions (3CSA) of Scuole Univeristarie Federate and with the National Doctorate School on Sustainable Development and Climate Change.
+The CARISMA Centre responds to the need for coordination of the numerous disciplinary profiles present in the IUSS that relate to the issues of climate change and sustainable development.
+CARISMA proposes is the referent at IUSS for the National PhD on Sustainable Development and Climate Change.
 The main objectives of the research activity are:

-- Impact assessment of extreme natural events and anthropogenic activities on the environment and humans, with particular reference to climate change.
+- The assessment of the impact on the environment and humans of extreme natural events and human activities, with particular reference to climate change.

-- Risk assessment and management of natural hazards, including climate change.
+- The assessment and management of impact associated risk.

-- Formulation and proposal of new economic, political and legal models of sustainable development.
+- The formulation and proposal of new economic, political and legal models of sustainable development.

-- Evaluation of the possible evolution of climate and the effects of climate change and climate variability on the environment, humans and social organizations, in support of sustainable development.
+- Evaluation of possible climate evolution and the effects of climate change and climate variability on the environment, on humans and social organizations, in support of sustainable development.

-- Improvement of the modelling of the earth system, including its interactions with social and socio-economic dynamics in order to support the decision-making process for an integrated and cost-effective management of risks in support of sustainable development.
+- Improvement of Earth system modelling, including its interactions with social and socio-economic dynamics in order to support decision-making for integrated and cost-effective risk management in support of sustainable development.

-- Development of Earth observation technologies based on the theory of electromagnetic fields and on the properties of the radiation-matter interaction involving mathematical (e.g. inverse problems and statistical inference) and physico-chemical (e.g. electromagnetism, microphysics, propagation and electro-magnetic diffusion) aspects.
+- Development of Earth observation technologies based on the theory of electromagnetic fields and on the properties of radiation-matter interaction involving mathematical aspects (e.g. inverse problems and statistical inference) and physico-chemical aspects (e.g. electromagnetism, microphysics, propagation and electro-magnetic diffusion).

 Variability and climate change, extreme events.

-A core research line in CARISMA is the study of climate.
-Historical climatic variability is analysed starting from observed data, both in situ and remotely sensed (satellite products), and meteorological reanalysis products (e.g. ERA5 products, recently made available by the European Weather Centre ECMWF).
-Recent and future anthropogenic climate change and the associated uncertainties are analysed making extensive use of climate simulations at global and regional scale, including high resolution models, produced by the international programs CMIP (Climate Model Intercomparison Project) 5 and 6 and CORDEX (Coordinated Regional Model Experiment) coordinated by the WCRP (World Climate Research Project).
-Particular attention is given to the study of extreme events, such as extreme rainfall, characterized by short duration and high intensity, and heat waves, and to the Mediterranean region and developing countries, for their vulnerability to climate variability and change.
+A core line of research of the CARISMA Centre is the study of climate.
+The historical climate variability is analysed starting from observed data, both in situ and remotely (satellite products), and meteorological reanalysis products (e.g. ERA5 products, recently made available by the European Weather Centre ECMWF).
+Recent and future anthropogenic climate change and the uncertainties associated with it are analysed making extensive use of climate simulations at global and regional scales, including high-resolution simulations, produced within the international programs CMIP (Climate model intercomparison project) 5 and 6 and CORDEX (Coordinated Regional Model Experiment) coordinated by the WCRP (World Climate Research Project).
+Particular attention is given to the study of extreme events, such as extreme precipitation, characterized by short durations and high intensities, and heat waves, and to the Mediterranean region and developing countries, for their vulnerability to variability and climate change.

 The study of the physics of climate variability and change is accompanied by the study of the impact of climate on the environment and human activities.
-In particular, the effects of climate on hydrological extremes, such as floods and droughts, on agricultural productivity, on energy demand and the availability of renewable sources (hydroelectric, wind and photovoltaic sectors), on human and animal thermal stress, on housing infrastructures are investigated.
-To this aim, statistical downscaling of climate model data is performed to obtain climate data at resolutions close to those usually used in impact studies.
-Furthermore, climate services are developed as part of the Copernicus Downstreaming Services initiative, oriented towards agriculture in particular and the energy and production sector in general.
+In particular, the effects of climate on hydrological extremes, such as floods and droughts, on agricultural productivity, on energy demand and the availability of renewable sources (hydroelectric, wind and photovoltaic sectors), on human and animal thermal stress, on housing and production infrastructures in terms of possible energy efficiency are investigated.
+To this aim, statistical downscaling of climate model data is carried out to obtain climate data at resolutions close to those usually used in impact studies.

 Interactions between environment, climate and socio-economic systems.

-This activity concerns the definition of policies and strategies for the mitigation of ongoing climate change and the management of the associated risks.
-In particular, the research activity is focuses on the development of models aimed at understanding the interactions between climate, environment and economy, with particular reference to:
+This activity concerns the definition of policies and strategies for the mitigation of ongoing climate change and the management of the risks related to it.
+In particular, the research activity focuses on the development of models aimed at understanding the interactions between climate, environment and economy, with particular reference to:

 - Study of the impacts on regional, national and international value chains of extreme natural events.

-- Study of the impact of economic activities on greenhouse gas emissions and climate, also in the perspective of possible future technological development paths.
+- Study of the impact of economic activities on greenhouse gas emissions and climate, also with respect to possible paths of future technological development.

 - Study of the economic impacts of climate change, both on the real economy (production chains, consumption, investment, employment, trade and public finance), and on the financial system ("climate-related stranded assets", default risks, insurance risks, financial speculation).